oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 ## Build more with Node and Elasticsearch

 After completing this tutorial, you now know how to implement powerful Elasticsearch features into your Express app and secure it with Okta.
-But that’s just the first step to building a feature-rich, scalable, and secure application!
+But that's just the first step to building a feature-rich, scalable, and secure application!

 If you enjoyed working through this tutorial, you can keep up with our content for developers by following [@oktadev](https://twitter.com/oktadev) on Twitter, connecting with us on [LinkedIn](https://www.linkedin.com/company/oktadev/), or subscribing to our [YouTube](https://www.youtube.com/oktadev) channel.
 If you have any questions or want to add suggestions for future tutorials, please add a comment below.